My daughters (Grace 9 and Lilly 7) are now playing AMAZING netball. But their first season was a disaster.

 - Lilly (7 years) just won the trophy for most improved netballer.

 Many other parents noticed the transformation in my daughters netball skills.
 Several people wanted to know "How did I do it?"

-In any endeavour (music, academic, sport) where a child is performing EXTREMELY WELL, I can guarnatee you, that child has a parent that is encouraging and helping them to succeed.
+In any endeavour (music, academic, sport) where a child is performing EXTREMELY WELL, I can guarantee you, that child has a parent that is encouraging and helping them to succeed.

 If you want your daughter to get good at netball you need to get involved.
 The Netball Star system is easy to implement and only requires 5 to 10 minutes a few times a week.

-These are not complex drills, these are basics.
-When your daughter masters these skills her netball enjoyment and her performance is guaranteed to rise.
+These are not complex drills, this program is not about netball strategy.
+These exercises develop the basics.
+When your daughter masters these fundamental skills her netball enjoyment and her performance is guaranteed to rise.